ghc-proposals/ghc-proposals/proposals/new-proposal.rst

 Assuming people have followed the deprecation warning, then they are all already using ``PatternSignatures``, so no breakage occurs.
 Users who care about backward compatiblity can continue to use ``-XPatternSignatures``.

+One commenter pointed out that he currently concludes from the presence of pattern signatures (even if they do not mention type variables) that `ScopedTypeVariables` must be enabled; this (possibly trained and subconscious) reasoning would have be un-learned.

 Alternatives
 ------------